 A. In a nutshell: Your child only gets 17 years of childhood.
 Just like when they learn a language or any other recreational skill, perfecting it during this window is easier than trying to learn as an adult; nature designed the human brain this way.
 If your child loves music (not just the lessons or the teacher, but listening to and performing music), why not give them an opportunity to study it the real, traditional way and see where it goes?
 They may not go to college for music or become a performer, but we've had kids who are now bankers, programmers and even antique dealers who love having the lifelong gift of being a good musician.
 They use this skill to socialize, communicate non-verbally, stand out in the crowd, up their self esteem, sharpen their minds, broaden their resumes and have a creative outlet outside of their everyday lives.

-It's also to be said that places offering a loosely based structure, selling "fun" over learning, and a poor portfolio of student and teacher performances are not going to be effective toward learning.
+It's also to be said that places offering a loosely based structure and a poor portfolio of student and teacher performances are not going to be effective toward learning.
 Simply put, you will be wasting your money.
 Because we all went to school and have personally been through everything we teach, we understand how our students' minds work at all ages and stages of their learning.
 Traditional teaching methods began thousands of years ago and were what we all used, and had inexperienced teachers sold our parents something different, we may not be the players that we are today.
 In fact, music in itself will die altogether if students and parents stop treating it for what it really is: a discipline.
 Imagine a world without music....very scary!

 A. Hubbels Music is not just a job for me: It's my life.
 I live, breathe and function around making my students the best they can be, and the producer side of me loves the challenge of learning a piece, perfecting it and seeing the music come to life on a stage.
 I'm always available for any questions, audition help or rehearsals, no matter what time of night.
 Just recently, a student's mother called me at at a quarter to ten in the evening because her son was confused about his jazz band music.
 I would much rather get that call and help out vs. the student learning the piece wrong and not being prepared for his class.
 As for performance opportunities, the more the merrier!
 While kids are not forced to perform, they are encouraged to do so because it helps them learn to try, do their best and not be afraid of putting themselves out there.